JASory/machine-prime/README.md

 The Default utilizes a large hashtable, and trial division by prime inverse multiplication

  - is_prime complexity: Worst-case 2.23 * Fermat test, Average-case 0.3 * Fermat test
- - is-prime_wc complexity: Worst-case 2 * Fermat test, Average-case 1.2* fermat test
+ - is-prime_wc complexity: Worst-case 1.95 * Fermat test, Average-case 1.2* fermat test
- - is_prime_wc failures : perfect powers of 2, 1, panics at 0
+ - is_prime_wc failures : Panics at 0, flags 1 as prime, 2 as composite
- - Hashtable constructed by f-analysis' `to_hashtable(Some(262144),Some(1069587295),Some(65535))`.
-Compute the base-2 strong pseudoprimes to Feitsma's table and apply the hashtable method to reproduce the hashtable used.
+ - Hashtable constructed by f-analysis' `to_hashtable(Some(262144),Some(1276800789),Some(65535))`.
+   Compute the EPF pseudoprimes to Feitsma's table and apply the hashtable method to reproduce the hashtable used.
 See the "hashtable" example in f-analysis for an explicit implementation.
- - Total memory: 1050752 bytes
+ - Total memory: 526464 bytes

 Small forgoes the hashtable but still uses the trial division
-  - is_prime complexity: Worst-case 8.23 * Fermat test, Average case 0.567 * Fermat test
+  - is_prime complexity: Worst-case 2.8 * Fermat test, Average case < 0.567 * Fermat test
-  - is-prime_wc complexity: Worst case 8 * Fermat test, Average-case 1.31 * Fermat test
+  - is-prime_wc complexity: Worst case 2.5 * Fermat test, Average-case < 1.31 * Fermat test
-  - is_prime_wc failures: Perfect powers of 2,1, panics at 0
+  - is_prime_wc failures: Panics at 0, flags 1 as prime, 2 as composite
-  - Fermat bases constructed using f-analysis `iter_sprp_search(80)`, on the set of base-2 strong pseudoprimes
-  - Fermat bases used: 2,60,52,37,79,29,41,55
+  - Uses a modified Lucas sequence test in addition to the initial fermat test

 Tiny simply uses the Fermat bases implemented in Small, the only difference therefore between is_prime and is_prime_wc is the latter forgoes any additional checks to ensure correctness.
 It saves a small amount of memory over Small.